 4. Privacy Leaks

-Skilled hackers can cause considerable damage just by identifying an unsecured IoT device that is leaking the internet protocol (IP) address, which can in turn be used to pinpoint residential location.
+Skilled hackers can cause considerable damage just by identifying an unsecured IoT device that is leaking the internet protocol (IP) address, which can, in turn, be used to pinpoint a residential location.

 Information security experts recommend securing IoT connections by means of virtual private networking (VPN) technology.
 It’s now possible to encrypt all traffic through your ISP by installing a VPN on your router, and the same functionality isn’t far off for other IoT devices.
 With the right VPN, you can protect an entire smart home network and keep your IP private.